RickyData/AI6_Intro2Pandas/README.md

 # AI6_Intro2Pandas
-These are the lectures I am working on for AI6 Intro to Pandas class
+These are the lectures I am working on for AI6 Abuja Intro to Pandas class